SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

   "test": "mocha --compilers js:babel-register --require ./test/test_helper.js --recursive",
 ```

 I also added sinon so it would be available globally.
+Now whenever we write new
+tests `expect` and `sinon` will be available to use and we won't need to import
+them manually.

 ### Enzyme